Biden pushes to combat climate crisis while surveying wildfire damage in Western US - KRDO

 Monday’s travel marks Biden’s first official trip to the West Coast as president.

-After his first stop in Boise for a briefing from federal and state fire agency officials, Biden will head to Mather, California, where he will receive a briefing from local, state, and federal emergency response personnel on the impacts of recent wildfires and survey damage from the Caldor Fire by taking an aerial tour of El Dorado County.
+After his first stop in Boise for a briefing from federal and state fire agency officials, Biden traveled to Mather, California, where he received a briefing from local, state, and federal emergency response personnel on the impacts of recent wildfires and survey damage from the Caldor Fire by taking an aerial tour of El Dorado County.

+Biden reiterated the need to act with urgency to combat the climate crisis while speaking to emergency response personnel in Mather.

+“Folks, we have a chance because of the work you’re doing to make some significant change — literally.
+I know it sounds like hyperbole.
+Save a generation.
+It’s not a joke,” Biden said.
+“If we don’t stay below 1.5 degrees centigrade in terms of the Earth warming, we’re in deep trouble.
+It’s not reversible.”

 At Sacramento Mather Airport, the President will deliver remarks on his administration’s response to recent wildfires and make the case for his twin economic proposals and specifically how they would strengthen the nation’s resilience to the climate crisis and extreme weather events.